 An organization may also conduct follow-up audits to verify preventive actions were taken as a result of performance issues that may be reported as opportunities for improvement.
 Other times organizations may forward identified performance issues to management for follow-up.

-4 Phases of an audit
+What are the 4 Phases of an Audit?

 - Audit preparation – Audit preparation consists of everything that is done in advance by interested parties, such as the auditor, the lead auditor, the client, and the audit program manager, to ensure that the audit complies with the client’s objective.
 The preparation stage of an audit begins with the decision to conduct the audit.
 Preparation ends when the audit itself begins.

 - Audit performance – The performance phase of an audit is often called the fieldwork.
 It is the data-gathering portion of the audit and covers the time period from arrival at the audit location up to the exit meeting.
-It consists of activities including on-site audit management, meeting with the auditee, understanding the process and system controls and verifying that these controls work, communicating among team members, and communicating with the auditee.
+It consists of multiple activities including on-site audit management, meeting with the auditee, understanding the process and system controls and verifying that these controls work, communicating among team members, and communicating with the auditee.